neejaf/HardLandingDesignProject/phase2.md

 Phase 2 report outline: <br>
 - Overview of your final design (with key CAD images)

 This aircraft landing gear was modeled based off a simplified version of a large airliner landing gear.
 During taxi, takeoff, and landing the landing gear will be in its vertical, locked position, and during flight will retract to allow increased aerodynamic performance.
-Our design consists of two main sections: the strut/wheels that provide the main support, and the two bar linkage that controls the motion of the entire system.
+Our design consists of three main sections: the strut/wheels that provide the main support for the aircraft, and the two bar linkage connected to a motor that controls the motion of the entire system.

 - Description of major design decisions and changes from Phase 1<br>
-  --Increased wheel count to more closely resemble inspiration.
+Increased wheel count to more closely resemble inspiration
+	-Adding three more wheels makes our model more similar to that of many commercial airliners who's landing gear we want to replicate.
+This allows our calculations and simulations to be much more accurate to resemble real world conditions.
+Also, an even number of wheels allows for a more balanced model, so it will more easily be able to stand and hold weight without an unintended failure.

 - Detailed explanation of required analyses (shaft, gear, fatigue, bearings,